-- Prior experience in teaching or working in an educational setting. - At least one year of college-level Hebrew or the equivalent Hebrew proficiency.
-Corequistes (MA in Teaching and MAEd in ECE only) MA in Teaching (MAT) candidates are expected to teach at least 10 hours a week while they are enrolled in the program.
+- Prior experience in teaching or working in an educational setting. - At least one year of college-level Hebrew or the equivalent Hebrew proficiency. (for the MAEd and MAT) Corequistes MAEd candidates are expected to teach at least 5 hours a week while enrolled in the program.
+MA in Teaching (MAT) candidates are expected to teach at least 10 hours a week while they are enrolled in the program.
 MAEd in ECE candidates are expected to work at least 10 hours a week in an early childhood education center while they are enrolled in the program.
 Application Procedures The priority deadline for completed application forms is March 1 preceding the fall semester in which the applicant plans to enroll.
-Applications received after March 1 will be considered on a space-available basis.
+Applications received after March 1 will be considered on a space-available basis until August 15.
 Candidates are strongly encouraged to speak with the Director of Recruitment in advance of submitting the application.
 The application requires the following materials to be submitted: - 1.
 Application form. - 2.
 Official transcripts of all previous undergraduate and graduate studies.
 An official, notarized, English translation must be submitted for all transcripts not originally issued in English.
-Records are to be sent directly to the American Jewish University, Fingerhut School of Education Office of Admissions, from the institutions issuing the transcripts. - 3.
-Two letters of recommendation addressing the student's academic readiness for graduate study and appropriateness for the field of Jewish education, on forms included in the application.
+Records are to be sent directly to the American Jewish University, Fingerhut School of Education Office of Admissions, from the institutions issuing the transcripts. - Two letters of recommendation addressing the student's academic readiness for graduate study and appropriateness for the field of Jewish education, on forms included in the application.
 Completed forms must be submitted by those providing recommendations directly to the American Jewish University, Fingerhut School of Education Office of Admissions. - 4.
 Word-processed essays on topics provided in the application. - 5.
-A non-refundable application fee of \$50. ^{}All fees are subject to change without notice.
+A non-refundable application fee of \$50.\ \All fees are subject to change without notice.